Apress/ray-tracing-gems/errata.md

 Chapter 19, page 302: In Equation 1 the first integral is missing "d\omega_i" at the end (_v1.2_)

+Chapter 27, page 502: Listing 27-2's caption is something of a copy of 27-4.
+It should read, "This short closest-hit shader code snippet implements ambient occlusion (AO) lighting with a limited occlusion distance, permitting AO lighting to be used within confined or fully enclosed spaces that would otherwise result in 100% occlusion and full shadow." (_not corrected in PDFs_)

 ## Lesser Errors

 Chapter 10, page 133: While easy enough to find by searching, the URL for the first reference is http://aggregate.org/MAGIC/ (_v1.2_)